cookies-xor-cream/HugoTest/content/posts/poetry/the-other-haemophilia.md

 the red, and black, and purple streaks as
 markers for your condolence and your penance.

-Anemic blood still tastes so much like it's metal,
+Anaemic blood still tastes so much like it's metal,
 and were you a flower I would tear off each last petal,
 of the orchid, parasitic, wrapping closed around my bark,
 eating from the outside in: from my husk, into my heart.